NeoKabeloLehoko/AWS-RE-START-JOURNEY/README.md

 # My AWS re/Start Journey

 Welcome to my **AWS re/Start Graduate Journey** repository.
-This repo documents what I’ve learned and practiced during the program.It includes notes, examples, and labs —  with special focus on the following topics:
+This repo documents what I’ve learned and practiced during the program.It includes notes, examples, labs and Projecs —  with special focus on the following topics:

 - [**Databases**](./LABS/DATABASES/)
 - [**Networking**](./LABS/NETWORKING)